What Is a Sample Invoice?

 4. Payment Details

 This will be the most important detail that should not be missed.
 You need to write first the total of all the items purchased.
 Next is you need to place the total along with the corresponding tax and if there are any discounts or fees on the item, then include it.
-Also, indicate the methods of payment that you allow.
+Also, indicate the schedules and methods of payment that you allow.
 Remember that the more choice of the payment method the faster the transaction will be done.

 5. Other Data